clux/probes/content/post/2024-09-13-you-will-not-scale-metrics.md

 It’s possible that other solutions perform better / are better suited, e.g. grafana mimir.
 I really cannot say.

-It’s also possible that we could instead go harder on metric limits (histogram limitations / native histograms / dropping pod/node enrichment for overused histograms) than to follow over-complicated, inefficient, and costly (to run) solutions to a problem that can be perhaps more easily managed by better dilligence on our own field.
+It’s also possible that we could instead go harder on metric limits (histogram limitations / native histograms / dropping pod enrichment) than to follow over-complicated, inefficient, and costly (to run) solutions to a problem that can be perhaps more easily managed by better dilligence on our own field.

 ## Confusing Agent Promise